citp/privacy-policy-historical/c/ca/car/carbonfund.org.md

-> *The following text is extracted and transformed from the carbonfund.org privacy policy that was archived on 2015-11-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151122082144id_/http%3A//www.carbonfund.org/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the carbonfund.org privacy policy that was archived on 2016-06-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160618035652id_/http%3A//carbonfund.org/privacy-policy) for the most accurate reproduction.*

-# privacy policy | carbonfund.org
+# Privacy Policy - Carbonfund.org

+Our Commitment to Our Donors

+We will not sell, share or trade our donors’ names or personal information with any other entity, nor send mailings to our donors on behalf of other organizations.

+This policy applies to all information received by Carbonfund.org Foundation, both online and offline, on any Platform (“Platform”, includes the Carbonfund.org Foundation website and mobile applications), as well as any electronic, written, or oral communications.

+To the extent any donations are processed through a third-party service provider, our donors’ information will only be used for purposes necessary to process the donation.

 The following statement details the Carbonfund.org Foundation, Inc. privacy policy.
-You may also be interested in our [**Terms of Use**](http://www.carbonfund.org/terms-of-use).
-If you have any questions, please [**contact us**](http://www.carbonfund.org/contact).
+You may also be interested in our [**Terms of Use**](https://web.archive.org/web/20160618035652id_/http://carbonfund.org/privacy-policy/terms-of-use).
+If you have any questions, please [**contact us**](https://web.archive.org/web/20160618035652id_/http://carbonfund.org/privacy-policy/contact).

 ### What personal information is collected and how is it used?